 - Most pertussis deaths are in babies younger than 3 months of age.

 - Signs and symptoms can include fever, headache, stiff neck, cough, and shortness of breath.
 There might not be any signs or symptoms in mild cases.

-- Hib can lead to meningitis (infection of the brain and spinal cord coverings); pneumonia; infections of the blood, joints, bones, and covering of the heart; brain damage; and deafness.
+- Hib can lead to meningitis (infection of the brain and spinal cord coverings); pneumonia; infections of the ears, sinuses, blood, joints, bones, and covering of the heart; brain damage; severe swelling of the throat, making it hard to breathe; and deafness.